Travel Journal: Birmingham

-Arriving in London Heathrow from Barcelona was exciting.
-Not only was I now in the United Kingdom, but I also reunited with Mum for the next leg of my trip.
+Arriving at Heathrow Airport in London from Barcelona was exciting.
+Not only was I now in the United Kingdom, but I was also reunited with Mum for the next leg of my trip.
 This was so special and Mum and I were both so happy to see each other on the other side of the world.

 Two and a half hours after meeting up, Mum and I saw ourselves arrive in Birmingham.
 Birmingham seemed like a familiar city.
 It reminded me much of Melbourne with its industrial feel, and narrow city streets.
 Sandwiched in the midst of such streets were historical 18th century landmarks like the grand Victoria Square, adding an archaic atmosphere to the cityscape.

-After having a little walk around, Mum and I spent the evening catching up on everything we had both missed in the past fortnight.
-I showed Mum all the pictures I had taken in Spain, and told her how much fun I had over dinner at our hotel, the Hyatt Regency.
+After having a little walk around, Mum and I spent the evening catching up on everything we had missed by being apart for a fortnight.
+I showed Mum all of the pictures I had taken in Spain, and told her how much fun I had over dinner at our hotel, the Hyatt Regency.

 The following day Mum and I ventured off to Leamington Spa.
-This was an emotional adventure, as we were able to visit my Granddad and Nanna’s first home where my mum was born.
+This was an emotional adventure, as we were able to visit my Grandad and Nanna's first home where my Mum was born.
 Leamington was so peaceful, and filled with lots of colour from the bright flowers that decorated the town.
-The street itself where Mum’s house still sat, was gorgeous.
-We both felt such a spiritual connection to it, and were so glad that we made the trip there.
+The street itself where Mum's house still sat, was gorgeous.
+We both felt such a spiritual connection to it, and we were so glad to have made the trip there.